0mp/n0tes/freebsd.md

 7. Copy your new app password to the clipboard.
 8. Go to <https://gmail.com> and open **Settings**.
 9. Go to **Accounts and Import**, then in the **Send mail as:** section click **Add another email address that you own**.
 A window titled **Gmail - Add another email address that you own** should pop up.
-10. Enter your name and your FreeBSD email alias like *0mp@FreeBSD.org*.
+10. Enter your name and your FreeBSD email alias like *0mp@FreeBSD.org* (_Note that you should use your own username connected to your Gmail account by the FreeBSD admins instead of 0mp).
 Make sure that **Treat as an alias.** is checked.
 Proceed.
 11. Now fill in the information as follows:
     * **SMPTP Server**: smtp.gmail.com
     * **Port**: 587